Cohousing: Design

-Because each cohousing community is planned in its context, following the principles of complementary architecture.
 A key feature of this model is its flexibility to the needs and values of its residents and the characteristics of the site.
 Cohousing can be urban, suburban or rural.
 The physical form is typically compact but varies from low-rise apartments to townhouses to clustered detached houses.
 They tend to keep cars to the periphery which promotes walking through the community and interacting with neighbors as well as increasing safety for children at play within the community.
-Shared green space is another characteristic, whether for gardening, play, or places to gather.
+Shared green space is another typical characteristic, whether for gardening, play, or places to gather.
 When more land is available than is needed for the physical structures, the structures are usually clustered closely together, leaving as much of the land as possible "open" for shared use.
 This aspect of cohousing directly addresses the growing problem of suburban sprawl.

 In addition to "from-scratch" new-built communities (including those physically retrofitting/re-using existing structures), there are also "retrofit" (aka "organic") communities, in which neighbors create "intentional neighborhoods" by buying adjacent properties and removing fences.
-Often, they create common amenities such as common houses after the fact while living there.
-N Street Cohousing in Davis, California, is the canonical example of this type; it came together before the term Cohousing was popularized in the United States.
+Examples range from N Street Cohousing in Davis, California to Bristol Village in Vermont.
+Often infill cohousing members create amenities such as common houses after the fact while living there.

-Cohousing differs from some types of intentional communities in that the residents do not have a shared economy or a common set of beliefs or religion, but instead invest in creating a socially rich and interconnected community.
-A non-hierarchical structure employing a consensus decision-making model is common in managing cohousing.
-Individuals do take on leadership roles, such as being responsible for coordinating a garden or facilitating a meeting.
+Cohousing differs from some types of intentional communities in that the residents do not have a shared economy nor, usually, a common set of beliefs or religion, but instead invest in creating a socially rich and interconnected community.
+A non-hierarchical structure employing a cooperative decision-making model is how residents usually manage their communities.
+Some individuals take on leadership roles, such as being responsible for coordinating a garden, developing budgets or facilitating meetings.